pemulis/git-highlighter/README.md

 # What's This?

-Git Highlighter shows you repos you might find interesting, based on your social graph on Github.
+Git Highlighter shows you repos you might find interesting, based on your social graph on GitHub.
 This is great if you're looking for a new project, want to keep up with the latest tools, or just want to see what weird junk people are building.

 # Is It Live Yet?